CRATER-JACKITA RIDGE-DEVIL’S DOME TREK

 The road from Darrington swings north as you leave town and follows the milky blue Sauk River as it flows toward the mighty Skagit River at Rockport.
 It looked like a great river for a canoe trip, and there were vaguely mutinous rumbling sounds from some of the die-hard paddlers in the group as we caught brief glimpses of swirling rapids and river bends while driving.

 Lunch on the banks of the Skagit with bald eagles soaring overhead in the sunshine was pleasant.
 We crawled back in the cars and headed for the Wilderness Information Center in Marblemount to file our Backcountry Permit with the rangers there.
 Another stop at the National Park Visitor Center in Newhalem, and then it was on to the Colonial Creek CG to set up our tents in sites 101 and 102 and kick back for a while before supper.
+You can click for more info on getting guides to visit and tour islands.

 DAY 2: We tried for an early start in the morning.
 The Old Goats had fresh nectarines, blueberry muffins, yogurt and java-pressed coffee for breakfast.
 We pulled out of the campground before 8 AM and headed east on Highway 20 to the Ruby Creek/Chancellor trailhead.
 We unloaded, shuttled the RAV4 back to the Ross Lake trailhead, and brought the Synchro back with both drivers to Ruby Creek.